White supremacist appeals death penalty in church massacre

-Roof’s appellate lawyers said Roof fired his trial lawyers to prevent evidence of his mental illness from being presented to the jury.
-They argued that because of the court’s “rush to move the case along,” the jury never heard any mitigating evidence.
+They said his trial attorneys told the judge that in their decades of experience, “none had represented a defendant so disconnected from reality.”
+Roof, they said, presented no mitigating evidence to the jury.

+“Instead, prosecutors told them Roof was a calculated killer with no signs of mental illness.
+Given no reason to do otherwise, jurors sentenced Roof to death,” his attorneys wrote.

-“Roof’s crime was tragic, but this Court can have no confidence in the jury’s verdict,” Roof’s attorneys argued.
+“Roof’s crime was tragic, but this Court can have no confidence in the jury’s verdict.”

 Roof became the first person to be ordered executed for a federal hate crime when he was sentenced to death for fatally shooting nine black church members at Emanuel AME Church in Charleston, South Carolina, on June 17, 2015.